 Whether you prefer black beans, kidney beans, chickpeas, lentils, or other varieties, adding beans into your diet can contribute to overall well-being.

-Here's a look at how beans benefit the body..
+A look at how beans benefiT the body..

 Protein: Beans are an excellent plant-based source of protein, making them a valuable addition to vegetarian and vegan diets.